JorgeAnzola/craft-4-boilerplate/README.md

 1. Clone the repository: `git clone https://github.com/jorgeanzola/craft-4-boilerplate.git`
 2. Change to the project directory: `cd craft-4-boilerplate`
 3. Install dependencies: `make install`
+4. Once prompted, type "vite" and enter (I'll find a nicer way to do this)
-4. Start the DDEV environment: `make start`
+5. Start the DDEV environment: `make start`
-5. Access the site at `http://craft-4-boilerplate.ddev.site`
+6. Access the site at `http://craft-4-boilerplate.ddev.site`

 ## Development